blueridgeboost/blueridgeboost.github.io/src/content/preschool.md

 Students build a foundation in coding and problem-solving.<br>

-**Lesson 1.** What is coding? <br>
-Students learn that coding is giving precise instructions to a computer.
-Each student creates their first program – a dance routine for the class to follow!
+**Lesson 1.** What is coding? <br>Students learn that coding is giving precise instructions to a computer.
+Then, each student creates their first program – a dance routine for the class to follow!

 **Lesson 2.** Program using the computer <br>
 Introduces the coding platform Code Monkey.
 Students do their first coding exercises on the computer, using commands to move left and right.